johanjino/ExecEngine_C_Compiler/README.md

 admin
 -----
 This directory contains admin related images and markdown files, including the specifications of the project.
-This directory also contains a review of our compiler given by our TA [Simon Staal](https://simon-staal.github.io/), which clearly outlines the strengths and weaknesses of our compiler.
+This directory also contains a [Review](admin/ExecEngine_review.md) of our compiler given by our TA [Simon Staal](https://simon-staal.github.io/), which clearly outlines the strengths and weaknesses of our compiler.

 compiler_tests